xavierdidelot/xavierdidelot.github.io/clonalframe.md

 ClonalFrame can be applied to any kind of sequence data, from a single fragment of DNA to whole genomes.
 It is well suited for the analysis of <a target="_blank" href="http://pubmlst.org/">MLST data</a>, where 7 gene fragments have been sequenced, but becomes progressively more powerful as the sequenced regions increase in length and number up to <a target="_blank" href="http://www.genomesonline.org/">whole genomes</a>.
 However, it requires the sequences to be aligned.
 If you have genomic data that is not aligned, we recommend using <a target="_blank" href="http://gel.ahabs.wisc.edu/mauve/">Mauve</a> which produces alignment of whole bacterial genomes in exactly the format required for analysis with ClonalFrame.

 The methods used in ClonalFrame are presented in the paper "Inference of bacterial microevolution using multilocus sequence data" by <a target="_blank" href="http://www.genetics.org/cgi/content/abstract/175/3/1251">Didelot and Falush (2007)</a>, which is the appropriate citation for this program.

 ---
-### ClonalFrameML

-This webpage is about the original ClonalFrame released in 2007 and designed mostly to work on MLST data or small numbers of genomes.
-In 2015 a new separate software was released called ClonalFrameML which is designed to run on large whole genomes datasets.
-For more information about ClonalFrameML, see the <a href=https://github.com/xavierdidelot/ClonalFrameML>ClonalFrameML website</a>.

----
 ### Getting help